-CPA continues to assert its 2003 position that the psychological literature into the psychosocial adjustment and functioning of children fails to demonstrate any significant differences between children raised within families with heterosexual parents and those raised within families with gay and lesbian parents.
+CPA continues to assert its 2003 position that the psychological literature into the psychosocial adjustment and functioning of children fails to demonstrate any significant differences between children raised within heterosexual families and those raised within gay and lesbian families.
 CPA further asserts that children stand to benefit from the well-being that results when their parents' relationship is recognized and supported by society's institutions.